 #1 Setup Source Cart Connector

 To Create a Connection between the source cart and LitExtension first you need to install the connector field to your source store.
 To get a preview of sets and setting click on the Live Demo button and download the Source Cart Connector.

-Extract “woocommerce_connector” into Source Cart root folder.
+Extract “woocommerce_connector” into the Source Cart root folder.
 When finished, make sure that the connector can be reached here:

 And then you will get the message “Connector Installed” it is installed properly once.

 If you have any problems accessing the link, Make sure that you have access configured correctly and that the file is allowed to execute.

 For security, open connector.php, after finding this very first line:

-And then change “123456” to another string, this will be used to enter to the Migration Form (Cart Token) and acts like “password” to prevent unauthorized data access to your source store.
+And then change “123456” to another string, this will be used to enter the Migration Form (Cart Token) and acts like a “password” to prevent unauthorized data access to your source store.

 #2 Target Cart Connector Setup